 S’mores Fudge Bars

-These S’mores Fudge Bars are 3 layers of decadence: graham cracker crust, rich fudge and a marshmallow topping.
+These S’mores Fudge Bars are 3 layers of decadence: graham cracker crust, rich fudge and a marshmallow meringue topping.
 Even more delicious than the classic campfire treat!

 When it comes to s’mores, I can take ’em or leave ’em.
 But s’mores desserts like this S’mores Bars Recipe are a whole different story!

 - The marshmallow topping is made with egg whites.
 PRO-Tip: When you whip egg whites, your utensils must be scrupulously clean or the meringue will not get white and fluffy.
-Make sure your bowl and beaters do not have any traces of oils and if even one speck of egg yolk contaminates the whites, they will not whip.
+Make sure your bowl and beaters do not have any traces of oils and if even one speck of egg yolk contaminates the whites, they will not whip properly.

 - PRO-Tip: Use a hot dry knife to cut these bars.
 The topping is sticky and the heat will help the knife “melt” its way through.